karlhulme/experimental-react-component-set/README.md

 # Jsonotron React Components

-A collection of react components for constructing API documentation for your configured Jsonotron engine.
+A collection of react components for constructing API documentation based on the jsonotron type system.

-Mulit-language is supported.

 ## Scripts